 What exactly is raw honey?
 It might seem somewhat confusing to some when they come across this particular option.
 Raw honey happens to be a unique product.
 While it still comes from the same place as regular honey, raw honey offers many benefits to people that regular honey does not.
 Much of this has to do with the different ways honey is produced.
 Honey is generally known for having a lot of natural health benefits, but regular honey does not actually have as many as you might have thought.
 Not only does it go through the long processes of pasteurization and heavy filtration, but regular honey can end up having unhealthy additives in it like sugar and artificial sweeteners, whereas you would never see this in raw honey.
-Furthermore, it is raw honey that holds most of the properties that benefit one’s health.
+Furthermore, it is raw, unpasteurized honey that holds most of the properties that benefit one’s health.
 Many people go shopping for honey and do not realize the major differences between raw honey and regular honey.
 Since it can be very easy to miss the major differences of regular honey when out at the grocery store, it is important to read up on them in order to understand all of the benefits that raw honey has to offer.
 Here we have created a list to explore everything you need to know about raw honey.

 Raw Honey is Pure and Natural